-Moxibustion & HeritageMoxibustion, an ancient practice from Traditional Chinese Medicine, was listed in 2010 on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.
-This international recognition highlights the cultural, historical, and therapeutic value of this millennia-old technique, which involves stimulating acupuncture points using the heat generated by burning mugwort (Artemisia vulgaris).
-Used for centuries to balance vital energy and strengthen the body's natural defenses, moxibustion is an integral part of the holistic Eastern approach to health and well-being.
-Its inclusion on UNESCO’s list confirms its significance not only as a therapeutic method but also as a living heritage, passed down from generation to generation. |
+Moxibustion & HeritageMoxibustion, an ancient practice from traditional Chinese medicine, was inscribed in 2010 on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.
+This international recognition highlights the cultural, historical, and therapeutic value of this millenary technique, which involves stimulating acupuncture points using the heat released by burning mugwort (Artemisia vulgaris).
+Used for centuries to rebalance vital energy and strengthen the body's natural defenses, moxibustion is an integral part of the holistic Eastern approach to health and well-being.
+Its inscription on the UNESCO list confirms its importance not only as a therapeutic method but also as a living heritage, passed down from generation to generation. |

 |||

-Mugwort Artemisia VulgarisMugwort is a perennial herbaceous plant belonging to the Asteraceae (or Compositae) family, widely recognized in traditional medicine for its numerous properties.
-There are many species of mugwort, including tarragon, wormwood, and genepi, all known for their culinary or therapeutic uses.
-The species we specifically use is Artemisia vulgaris, also known as common mugwort, St. John’s herb, or fire herb.
-Traditionally harvested around the summer solstice, it is at its energetic peak, particularly for moxibustion practices.
-It should not be confused with Artemisia annua (annual mugwort), although the latter is also recognized for its medicinal properties in other therapeutic contexts.
-The two species differ in both appearance and fragrance.
-Artemisia vulgaris has a warm, sweet, and penetrating aroma, while annua has a greener, bitter, and vegetal scent.
-The mugwort used here is specially selected for moxibustion, where its combustion quality, energetic power, and pleasant aroma are essential. |
+Common Mugwort - Artemisia VulgarisMugwort is a perennial herb belonging to the Asteraceae family, widely recognized in traditional medicine for its numerous properties.
+There are many species of mugwort, including tarragon, wormwood, and génépi, all known for culinary or therapeutic uses.
+The one we specifically use is Artemisia vulgaris, also called St. John’s herb, fire herb, or St. Peter’s tobacco.
+Traditionally harvested around the summer solstice, it is then at its energetic peak, particularly for moxibustion practices.
+It should not be confused with Artemisia annua (annual mugwort), although the latter is also recognized for medicinal virtues in other therapeutic contexts.
+The two species differ in appearance and aroma.
+Artemisia vulgaris emits a warm, sweet, and penetrating scent, while annua has a greener, bitter, and vegetal aroma.
+The mugwort used here is specially selected for moxibustion, where its combustion quality, energetic power, and pleasant scent are essential. |

 |